nwchemgit/nwchem-wiki/Excited-State-Calculations.md

 ### SYMMETRY -- restricting the excited state symmetry

-By adding this keyword to the input block, the user can request the module to generate the initial guess vectors transforming as the same irreducible representation as `TARGETSYM`.
+By adding the `SYMMETRY` keyword to the input block, the user can request the module to generate the initial guess vectors transforming as the same irreducible representation as `TARGETSYM`.
 This causes the final excited state roots be (exclusively) dominated by those with the specified